tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 compilation will be performed by ``make -j$(nproc)``.

 The commands ``git show HEAD`` and ``make defconfig`` are optional:
-- the first is usefull to verify that the latest commit corresponding to the latest tag of the branch ``linux-5.4.y``.
+- the first is useful to verify that the latest commit corresponding to the latest tag of the branch ``linux-5.4.y``.
 - the second can be used if you want to customize the kernel configuration.

 *NB*.
 The kernel `Linux`_ but also `Busybox`_ and some projects use `Kbuild`_ to manage the build options